RaspAP/raspap-docs/docs/mini-pitft.md

 ![](https://i.imgur.com/7Bfz6jL.jpg)

 This program updates the display every 100 milliseconds until exited.
-Interrupt its execution with CTRL+C.
+Interrupt its execution with ++ctrl+c++.

 ## Running on boot
 It's easy to run this each time your Pi starts up.
 There are a few ways to do this, but the simplest method is to edit `/etc/rc.local`.
 Assuming a typical install of RaspAP, the stats.py path is `/var/www/html/app/pitft/stats.py`.
 In the example below, we've copied this to Pi user's home directory with `cp stats.py /home/pi`.
 You may then edit rc.local with `sudo nano /etc/rc.local` and add the line below before `exit 0`: